NotYoCheese/mikenoe/all_collections/_posts/2025-10-31-llms-as-a-software-development-tool.md

 title: LLMs as a software development tool
 date: 2025-10-31
 categories: ["software engineering", "LLM", "AI", "developer tools"]
+description: Why LLMs can't replace developers but excel at boilerplate.
+A practical guide to using AI safely in production code.
 ---

 LLMs can write code faster than me.